Dog Breed Temperament Guide

 A breed temperament guide explains the behavior tendencies commonly associated with a dog breed.
 It helps you understand likely exercise needs, social comfort, prey drive, barking patterns, and tolerance for handling.

 The key word is likely.
 Breed traits describe averages across many dogs, not a guarantee for one dog in front of you.
-Visual identification helps when you have a photo but no name for the subject.
+A quick breed scan can turn a dog photo into a starting point for understanding likely personality traits.

 Lens App can help because it starts with photo-based breed identification before you compare the match against temperament references and real observation.
-For broader background, Wikipedia’s overview of dog behavior explains how genetics, learning, and environment interact: https://en.wikipedia.org/wiki/Dog_behavior.
+For broader background, Wikipedia’s overview of dog behavior explains how genetics, learning, and environment interact (source: Wikipedia – Dog behavior).

 How Dog Breed Temperament Guidance Works